 • Yellow Fever Certificate.
 Depending on the area you are visiting and areas you have previously travelled to, you may need a Yellow Fever Vaccination certificate to show you have received said vaccination prior to travel.
 Check whether you need a Yellow Fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.

-You should follow the advice of the National Travel Health Network and Centre and discuss your travel plans with your healthcare provider, particularly if you're pregnant or planning to become pregnant.
+You should follow the advice of the National Travel Health Network and Centre and discuss your travel plans with your healthcare provider.
 Any feverish illness during or after returning from travel must be reported to a doctor immediately.

 • Travelling with CPAP or other Medical Machines